pantuza/domino-problem/README.md

 computer science stuff.
 Then he look at us and said: "Are you from google generation?".

-We obviosly answer: "yeah, we are!"
-Then he said: "Let's see if you can solve that problem...", and he described the **Dominó problem**.
+We obviosly answer: "yeah, we are! rsrs" Then he said: "Let's see if you can solve that problem...", and he described the **Dominó problem**.

 ### Problem